boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 Since I was already in AWS the hip solution would be to dump the messages into SQS and pull from this queue into EC2 instances or fargate for processing.
 Then scale out like crazy.
 However despite working in AWS in my day job I have always believed in [taco bell programming](http://widgetsandshit.com/teddziuba/2010/10/taco-bell-programming.html) and as it was only 12 million repositories I opted to implement a simpler solution.

 Running this computation locally was out due to the abysmal state of the internet in Australia.
-However I do run [searchcode.com](https://searchcode.com/) fairly lean.
+However I do run [searchcode.com](https://searchcode.com/) fairly lean using dedicated servers from Hetzner.
 As such it usually has a lot of spare compute.
 The front-end varnish box for instance is doing the square root of zero most of the time.
 So why not run the processing there?

 I didn't quite taco bell program the solution using bash and gnu tools.
-What I did was write a simple [Go program](https://github.com/boyter/scc-data/blob/master/process/main.go) to spin up 32 go-routines which read from a channel then spawned `git` and `scc` subprocesses before writing the JSON output into S3.
+What I did was write a simple [Go program](https://github.com/boyter/scc-data/blob/master/process/main.go) to spin up 32 go-routines which read from a channel, spawned `git` and `scc` subprocesses before writing the JSON output into S3.
 I actually wrote a Python solution at first, but having to install the pip dependencies on my clean varnish box seemed like a bad idea and it keep breaking in odd ways which I didn't feel like debugging.

 Running this on the box produced the following sort of metrics in htop, and the multiple git/scc processes running suggested that everything was working as expected, which I confirmed by looking at the results in S3.